-The process of construction is easier, as the resin’s impregnation is carried out in the same moment as when the wire is wrapped onto the mould: the coils in the carbon are turned, letting the filament pass through a recipient containing the resin.
+The process of construction is easier, as the resin’s impregnation is carried out in the same moment as the wire is wrapped onto the mould: the coils in the carbon are turned, letting the filament pass through a container with the resin.

 This is an evolution of the pultrusion process: the carbon fibres pass through a machine that contains:

 - a part in which the resin is poured,

 - the matrix with the section of the tube to be obtained,

 The tube then exits continuously from the machine and is composed of interwoven fibres.